Causes & Management of Constipation in Elderly People

 How to Prevent Constipation in the Elderly

 The same diet and lifestyle changes used to treat constipation should be adopted to prevent constipation from ever occurring.
-So drink plenty of fluids, eat lots of fiber-rich foods, avoid processed foods, be physically active, don’t ignore bowel movement urges, and try sticking to a schedule to prevent constipation.
+So, you should drink plenty of fluids, eat lots of fiber-rich foods, avoid processed foods, be physically active, not ignore bowel movement urges, and try sticking to a schedule to prevent constipation.

-But which foods can cause and which ones help prevent constipation?
-Have a look in the following table:
+But which foods are common causes of constipation, and which ones help prevent constipation?
+Have a good look at the table below, and learn what to avoid and what to include in your diet:

 |Bananas||Prunes and plums|